Graham4914/odin-shopping-cart/README.md

 **1️⃣ Performance First**

 - A slow store **loses customers**.
-I optimized everything from **API calls, caching, lazy loading, and image compression** to ensure the fastest possible experience.
+I optimized everything from **API calls, caching, lazy loading, image compression, and script minification** to ensure the fastest possible experience.
+- This resulted in a **100% Lighthouse score for Performance, Accessibility & Best Practices**.

 **2️⃣ User Experience (UX)**